flutter/website/debugging.md

 only the type or some other very brief (one or two word) description of the object.

-## Checked mode assertions
+## Debug mode assertions

-During development, you are highly encouraged to use Dart's "checked" mode, sometimes referred to as "debug" mode.
+During development, you are highly encouraged to use Flutter's "debug" mode, sometimes referred to as "checked" mode.
 This is the default if you use `flutter run`.
 In this mode, the Dart `assert` statement is enabled, and the Flutter framework uses this to perform many runtime checks verifying that invariants aren't being violated.